 The first swim occurred in 2004 when Dr. Michael Grossman enlisted the help of Bell Hospital and the Upper Peninsula Diabetes Outreach Network (UPDON) in planning a 2.25 mile swim across Teal Lake in Negaunee.
-The purpose of the swim was threefold: to raise money for a local diabetes family camp which was being held at Northern Michigan University for 2 1/2 days each summer, to raise awareness of the health benefits of exercise and physical activity in the treatment of diabetes, and to raise appreciation for the beautiful clear waters of this local lake.

 Over two hundred swimmers have ventured across the lake in this challenge, assisted by 300 volunteer kayakers who have helped to guide them.
 Past guest speakers have included: Olympic gold medal winner, Peter Vanderkaay at the 2005 and 2013 events, Mark Spitz in 2009, Janet Evans in 2010,Coralie Simmons in 2011, and Dr. Natalie Strand in 2014.

 If you enjoy swimming, the time is right to begin your training for the 13th annual Swim Teal Lake: Benefit for Diabetes on July 30, 2016.
 Hope to see you at the swim!